Our History80 years: A Testament to God's Faithfulness

 In accordance with our vision, our land can accommodate not only our church, but also our school and preschool, a large student center for our teens, picnic grounds, recreation facilities, state-of-the-art ball fields, a ministry village complete with a counseling center, a wedding chapel, and a retirement community.

-Pastor Shawn accepted the call to pastor another church in Westlake Village, CA in July 2008, but the vision has not diminished.
-Pastor Eric Mounts picked up the torch as Senior Pastor from 2011-2015, and Pastor Matt Friend was installed as Bible Center’s 6th Senior Pastor in March 2016.
+Pastor Shawn accepted the call to pastor a church in Westlake Village, CA in July 2008, but the vision has not diminished.
+Pastor Eric Mounts picked up the torch as Senior Pastor from 2011-2015, and Pastor Matt Friend served as Bible Center’s 6th Senior Pastor from 2016 to 2022.